arvinto/codebase/README.md

 # Codebase v0.1
-Simple code base for developing or just trying out some html+css+js applications.
+No need to hit F5.
+Simple code base with auto-reload for developing or just trying out some html+css+js applications.
 ## Installation
 ###Install
 ```